detsutut/shinyDBNet/README.md

   <p align ="center"><small>Conditional probability query on Dyspnoea</small></p>
 </p>

-As shown in the figure above (A.), we can assess that knowing a patient has gone under a chest X-ray scan increases the probability of having dyspnoea.
+As shown in the figure above (A.), we can assess that knowing a patient has undergone a chest X-ray scan increases the probability of having dyspnoea.

 Querying other nodes of the network under the same evidence set, we can clearly see that the reason of this increment is due to the association between `ChestXRay`, `LungCancer` and `Tubercolosis`: if a patient undergoes a chest X-ray, chances are that he's doing it because he has `Tubercolosis` or `LungCancer`, which have a direct influence on the `Dyspnoea` value.

-Setting a negative evidence on both the `Tubercolosis` and the `LungCancer` nodes (B.) therefore "cancels out" the effect of `ChestXRay` restoring a distribution very close to the prior.
-Remember that you can use the `Evidence Menu` to set the evidence on multiple nodes quickly.
+Setting a negative evidence on both the `Tubercolosis` and the `LungCancer` nodes (B.) therefore "cancels out" the effect of `ChestXRay` restoring a distribution very close to the prior distribution.
+Recall that you can use the `Evidence Menu` to set the evidence on multiple nodes quickly.

 Let's see how being a smoker influences `Lung Cancer`, `Bronchitis`, and `Tubercolosis`.